 If you're on a tight budget, try the Anker Soundcore Life Q20 Wireless.
 This manufacturer dominates the low- to mid-range over-ear market, especially for ANC.
 These headphones are no exception, delivering a good overall noise isolation performance for a relatively low price.
 Although they're weaker than their successors when tackling the rumble of bus and plane engines, they do a better job cutting down office chit-chat and the hum of A/C fans.
 They don't have ANC presets, but they support ANC while wired, which is handy if you want to watch in-flight entertainment.

-These headphones have a V-shaped sound profile that delivers intense bass to your audio, while keeping vocals and lead instruments sounding bright and sparkly.
+These headphones have a V-shaped sound profile that delivers intense bass to your audio while keeping vocals and lead instruments sounding bright and sparkly.
 Unfortunately, that extra boom and punch muddies the rest of your mix, and unlike the Anker Soundcore Life Q30 Wireless, they lack sound customization features to help you adjust the sound to your preferences.
-While they have a comfortable fit and last over 32 hours continuously, their affordable price reflects their build quality.
+While they have a comfortable fit and last over 32 hours continuously, their affordable price is reflected in their build quality.
 Their plasticky hinges feel hollow, making them the weakest point of their frame.
 Their carrying pouch also doesn't protect them from accidental impact or water damage.

 Focal are known for their high-end audiophile headphones, which don't have noise cancelling.
-However, consider the more casual-listener-focused Focal Bathys Wireless if you care about audio quality and ANC.
-These headphones bridge the gap between audio enthusiast headphones and a casual, wireless design, offering the best of both worlds.
-The premium cans won't isolate you from noise quite as well as our top pick, the Bose QuietComfort Ultra Headphones Wireless, but they still deliver a very good overall performance.
-They also have a wired DAC mode, which can help deliver your favorite tunes at a higher bit rate than their default wireless mode.
+However, consider their more casual-listener-focused Focal Bathys Wireless if you care about audio quality and ANC.
+These headphones bridge the gap between audio enthusiast headphones and a wireless design, offering the best of both worlds.
+These premium cans won't isolate you from noise quite as well as our top pick, the Bose QuietComfort Ultra Headphones Wireless, but they still deliver a very good overall performance.
+They also have a wired DAC mode, which can deliver your favorite tunes at a higher bit rate than their default wireless mode.
 Using them via Bluetooth, you can use aptX Adaptive to stream Hi-Res audio with low latency.

 These over-ears have a fairly flat sound profile that's versatile enough for most audio content.
 While vocals and instruments sound slightly veiled, you can customize their sound to your liking using their companion app's graphic EQ and presets.
 Their comfortable fit means you can wear them for long periods without significant fatigue.
-Although they're not very lightweight, their weight is well-distributed, and with their ANC on, they last over 29 hours continuously.
+Although they're not very lightweight, their weight is well-distributed, and with ANC on, they last over 29 hours continuously.
 They're a great pick for audiophiles who still want a distraction-free listening experience while on the go.

 We checked that all our picks are in stock and accurate but made only minor edits to the text for clarity and style.